HBM/cppstream/README.md

 # HBM Daq Stream Client Examples
-Implements an HBM Daq Stream Client using C++
+Implements an HBM Daq Stream Client and some simple example programs using C++

 ## Prerequisites